DaoChaShao/py-st-ml-cnn-vgg-cat-n-dog/README.md

 5. Add the `data/` file to version control with the command `git add data/` or using the UI interface.
 6. Commit the changes with the command `git commit -m "Track large files with Git LFS"` or using the UI interface.
 7. Use the command `git lfs ls-files` to list all files being tracked by Git LFS.
-8. Push the changes to the remote repository with the command `git push origin main` or using the UI interface.
+8. Push the changes to the remote repository with the command `git push origin master` or using the UI interface.
-9. If you change the name of remote while initialising the repository, you need to change the `origin` to your remote name, such as `GitHub` or `xxx`, in the command `git push -u GitHub main` or `git push -u GitHub main`.
-Besides, if you change the branch name, you also need to change the `main` to your branch name, such as `master` or `xxx`, in the command `git push -u GitHub master` or `git push -u xxx master`.
-Therefore, it is better to keep the default names of remote and branch.
+9. If you change the name of remote while initialising the repository, you need to change the `origin` to your remote name, such as `GitHub` or `xxx`, in the command `git push -u GitHub master` or `git push -u GitHub master`.
+Besides, if you change the branch name, you also need to change the `master` to your branch name, such as `main` or `xxx`, in the command `git push -u GitHub main` or `git push -u xxx main`.
+Therefore, it is better to keep the default names of remote and branch, if you are not familiar with it.
 10. If you fail to push the large files, you might have used 2FA authentication.
 The normal push of the button of the UI interface is invalid.
 You can try to use a **personal access token (PAT)** instead of accessing the GitHub repository.
 If you have had the token, run the command `git push origin main` first.
 Then, enter the `username` and